You want smart political talk without the meltdowns?

 All right.

-Way do you see tonight's Hannity?
+Wait till you see tonight's Hannity.

 All right, Sarah Huckabee Sanders is next.

-I think if you look at some of the progress that's taken place in the first nine months, despite the fact that the Congress has done uh very little up until this point, the president has gotten rid of nearly a thousand regulations that have paved the way for massive job creation and job growth in this country.
+I think if you look at some of the progress that's taken place in the first nine months, despite the fact that the Congress has done very little up until this point, the president has gotten rid of nearly a thousand regulations that have paved the way for massive job creation and job growth in this country.

 We're looking at a booming economy.